adeveloperdiary/DeepLearning_MiniProjects/AlexNet/readme.md

 | 100                    | 0\.0777           | 46\.5%                  | 99\.4%                | 0\.01             |
 | 200 \( not in chart \) | 0\.0488           | 59\.3%                  | 99\.6%                | 0\.0003125        |

 - The network was trained using single NVIDIA 2080ti and 32Bit Floating Point.
+- 200 epochs took 60 minutes to train.

 ## References
 <a id="https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf">[1]</a> ImageNet Classification with Deep Convolutional Neural Networks